evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-05/readme.md

 ## Task #1 - install and configure aad-pod-identity component

-For `aad-pod-identity` to function, our cluster will need the correct role assignment configuration to perform Azure-related operations such as assigning and un-assigning the identity on the underlying VM/VMSS.
+For `aad-pod-identity` to function, our cluster needs the correct role assignment configuration to perform Azure-related operations such as assigning and un-assigning the identity on the underlying VM/VMSS.

 We configured AKS cluster with user-assigned managed identity to communicate with Azure.
-The following role assignments need to be configured:

 The roles `Managed Identity Operator` and `Virtual Machine Contributor` must be assigned to the cluster managed identity so that it can assign and un-assign identities from the underlying VMSS.
-If application managed identities are not within the node resource group, additional `Managed Identity Operator` role need to be assigned to the identity resource group scope.
+If application managed identities are not within the node resource group (this is our case, because we will provision them under `iac-ws2-rg` resource group), additional `Managed Identity Operator` role needs to be assigned to the identity resource group scope.

-`aad-pod-identity` provides bash [script](https://raw.githubusercontent.com/Azure/aad-pod-identity/master/hack/role-assignment.sh) that does all necessary roles assignment.
+`aad-pod-identity` provides [bash script](https://raw.githubusercontent.com/Azure/aad-pod-identity/master/hack/role-assignment.sh) that does all necessary roles assignment.
 You can find this script under `02-aks-advanced-configuration\k8s\aad-pod-identity` folder.
 Let's use this script to configure our cluster:

 ```bash